FAQ’S

 Pulmonary Embolism

-One of the most common risks or complication with any surgery is a blood clot that forms in the legs and moved its way up to the lungs and blocks an artery.
+One of the most common risks or complications with any surgery is a blood clot that forms in the legs and moves its way up to the lungs and blocks an artery.
 The result of this can be a heart attack or even death.
-It is extremely important to get out of bed immediately after surgery and moving around.
+It is extremely important to get out of bed immediately after surgery and move around.
 Anti-clogging medications are also administered.

 Wound Seroma